-Snowmobiling is a popular winter recreational activity that has historically received substantial scrutiny for its environmental impact.
+Snowmobiling is a popular winter recreational activity that has received substantial scrutiny for its environmental impact.
 Prior to the 21st century, snowmobiles were primarily powered by two-stroke engines with very little emissions control.
-This led to legal action being levied against the National Park Service for failing to uphold environmental regulations governing Yellowstone National Park, among others, due to the pollution caused by recreational use of snowmobiles in the parks.
-[1] It is from this controversy that the SAE Clean Snowmobile Challenge was conceived.
+This led to legal action being levied against the National Park Service for failing to uphold environmental regulations governing Yellowstone National Park, among others, due to the pollution caused by recreational use of snowmobiles in the parks.[1]
+It is from this controversy that the SAE Clean Snowmobile Challenge was conceived.

-Undergraduate engineering students from across Canada and the United States compete annually to modify current production snowmobiles to reduce their tailpipe emissions, improve their fuel economy and render them quieter.
-The Challenge has also evolved to include the use of biofuels to improve the sustainability of snowmobiling as well.
+Undergraduate engineering students from across Canada and the United States compete annually to modify current production snowmobiles to reduce emissions and noise and improve fuel economy.
+The Challenge has also evolved to include the use of biofuels to reduce the carbon footprint of snowmobiling as well.
 Most recently, isobutanol blends were debuted as the competition fuel for the 2014 competition.